Here's how to tell if a second application is worth it

-The advert says 'previous applicants need not apply'
+The advert says "previous applicants need not apply"

 If the new job advert explicitly states that prior applicants should not reapply, then there is no need to submit a second application.
-You can assume your candidacy is still in contention for the position.
+You can assume that your candidacy is still in contention for the position.
 Your time is better spent following up with any of your contacts who are connected to the organisation and pursuing other vacancies.

 Your CV has not changed